Adoption Status: Available to Adopt

 When Frankie recently came into our care from the pound, we found out that it wasn't her first visit to doggy jail and in fact, she'd sadly been in and out of the pound since only a wee pup.
 The one bonus of that was that in that time, with meeting so many people and other dogs when taking herself for walkies, she became VERY social with both people and other dogs of all kinds.
 The other bonus of her coming into our care is that we managed to get her desexed before she could get pregnant and have puppies!!
 (Phew!)

 It was clear on coming into care that Frankie hadn't had even the very basics of training and even with all her wanders around the streets, she hadn't had many experiences that some luckier dogs get to experience like meeting other types of animals, rides in the car, even being allowed inside or having a toy of her own.
 Lucky for her, she is in an awesome foster home with training experience so she's been quickly learning and experiencing LOADS of new things.
 She's not particularly food motivated but really responds to positive reward (love and praise) so any training is being done with lots of consistency praise and repetition rather than food rewards, despite this she is still a very fast learner.
-She's learned sit, has learnt to walk/run nicely on the lead (this is a work in progress but she's MILES better), is learning a good recall (on a long line of course), will go to bed when asked, is crate trained and is no longer scared of going in the car!
+She's learned sit, has learnt to walk/run nicely on the lead, is learning a good recall (on a long line of course), will go to bed when asked, is crate trained and is no longer scared of going in the car!
 She also LOVES her teddy and thinks "The Couch" is quite possibly the best thing ever for naps (she may also have developed a preference for "hooman bed" at nap time...).

 Frankie has been introduced to horses, alpacas, cows, lambs, chickens and water birds.
 She was super curious about cows and lambs and initially wanted to chase birds but has had regular exposure and been reminded they're not for chasing several times, so mostly just ignores them now.
 There are no cats in Frankie's foster home but she is curious about them on walks, although she hasn’t shown any aggression towards them, she would likely would chase them if she had the chance so a cat free home would be best.

 Frankie is very dog social, although she can still be a boisterous pup.
-She sometimes plays quite rough and lacks some doggy decorum and manners.
-She tries to be the boss even though she's smaller than the other dog in the foster home, so needs reminding to play nice from time to time.
-She would need to either have a confident calm older male dog she could learn from in the home or be an only child.
+She sometimes plays quite rough and lacks some doggy decorum and manners, so needs reminding to play nice from time to time.
+She would do best with either a confident calm older male dog she could learn from in the home or be an only child.
 Frankie likes to compete with the older, bigger dog in the foster home for toys and he can always get them off her (he's a big boy).
 Her foster mum said her dog wasn’t able to one up Frankie at the park recently and she won the coveted prize of a grotty old plastic bottle off the ground.
 She was so proud of her prize, she carried it in her mouth the whole way home from the park.
 So not only did she win the game, she recycled as well!

 Frankie LOVES people but can be a little shy at first.
 She's quite a submissive girl towards hoomans and will slide on up to you with a full body wiggle hoping you'll be nice so she can get some scritches.
 Frankie is definitely no guard dog, she doesn't bark and is not at all territorial - she's a lover this one.
 If she's feeling a bit nervous or unsure, she'll drop down on the ground and do a nervous scratch behind her ear, till she's feeling a bit safer.